Flu vaccines at Mayo Clinic

 Learn more about how to get your flu shot at Mayo Clinic

-During times when influenza is widespread, you may not need to be tested for influenza.
-Your doctor may diagnose you based on your signs and symptoms.
+During times when flu is widespread, you may not need to be tested for it.
+Your health care provider may diagnose you based on your symptoms.

-It's possible to have a test to diagnose both influenza and COVID-19.
+It's possible to have a test to diagnose both flu and COVID-19.
 You may have both COVID-19 and influenza at the same time.

 Usually, you'll need nothing more than rest and plenty of fluids to treat the flu.
-But if you have a severe infection or are at higher risk of complications, your doctor may prescribe an antiviral drug to treat the flu.
+But if you have a severe infection or are at higher risk of complications, your health care provider may prescribe an antiviral medication to treat the flu.
 These drugs can include oseltamivir (Tamiflu), zanamivir (Relenza), peramivir (Rapivab) or baloxavir (Xofluza).
-These drugs may shorten your illness by a day or so and help prevent serious complications.
+These medications may shorten your illness by a day or so and help prevent serious complications.

-Oseltamivir is an oral medication.
-Zanamivir is inhaled through a device similar to an asthma inhaler and shouldn't be used by anyone with certain chronic respiratory problems, such as asthma and lung disease.
+Oseltamivir is a medicine taken by mouth.
+Zanamivir is inhaled through a device similar to an asthma inhaler.
+It shouldn't be used by anyone with certain chronic respiratory problems, such as asthma and lung disease.

 Antiviral medication side effects may include nausea and vomiting.
-These side effects may be lessened if the drug is taken with food.
+These side effects may be lessened if the medication is taken with food.

 Lifestyle and home remedies